ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the receiver in a transfer.

 - MUST NOT be thrown for approval operations.
-- MUST be thrown for unintended transfers to the zero address.
+- MUST be thrown for disallowed transfers to the zero address.
-- MUST be thrown for unintended transfers to non-ERC721TokenReceiver contracts or those that reject a transfer. (eg. returning an invalid response in `onERC721Received`).
+- MUST be thrown for disallowed transfers to non-ERC721TokenReceiver contracts or those that reject a transfer. (eg. returning an invalid response in `onERC721Received`).

 #### `ERC721InvalidOwner(address, uint256)`